0123gabriel/Ubuntu_ROS_Tutorial/Install_CARLA.md

 # Tutorial to install CARLA 0.9.15 version to work with Pyhton 2.7.17 in Ubuntu 18.04

+To install CARLA you have 2 methods, this one is to use CARLA maps and vehicles that come with the installation.
+If you want to create your own maps, you will need to watch the other tutorial.

 For documentation you can visit CARLA website (https://carla.readthedocs.io/en/latest/).

 ## Requirements